-Phenotypic observations and analysis of the lsl2 mutant
+Phenotypic observation and analysis of the lsl2 mutant

-At the vegetative stage, the phenotypes of the ZH11 and lsl2 plants were indistinguishable, but their spikelets displayed different phenotypes from the boot stage to the mature stage (Table 1 and Fig. 1a, b).
-The sterile lemma of the ls12 mutants was markedly longer than that of ZH11, although other components of the spikelet were the same (Fig. 1a, b).
-Interestingly, no significant difference in the grain size or brown rice size was found between lsl2 and ZH11 after maturation (Table 1 and Fig. 1c, d).
+In the vegetative stage, ZH11 and lsl2 plants showed indistinguishable phenotypes, but their spikelets displayed different phenotypes from the boot stage to the mature stage (Table 1, Fig. 1a, b).
+The ls12 mutants exhibited a much longer sterile lemma than that of ZH11, though other components of the spikelet were the same (Fig. 1a, b).
+Interestingly, there was no significant difference in grain size or brown rice size between lsl2 and ZH11 after maturation (Table 1, Fig. 1c, d).

-We compared the germination rates of the lsl2 and ZH11 seeds.
-On the second day, the wild-type ZH11 plants started sprouting (69.3%), but the lsl2 mutant had barely begun to germinate (2.3%) (Fig. 2 and Table 2).
-Compared with the wild-type plants, the lsl2 mutants showed clearly reduced germination rates from the second day to the fourth day (Table 2).
+We compared the germination rates of seeds between lsl2 and ZH11 and found that on the second day, wild-type ZH11 started sprouting (69.3%) but that the lsl2 mutant had barely begun to germinate (2.3%) (Fig. 2 and Table 2).
+Compared to wild-type, the lsl2 mutants showed obviously reduced germination rates from the second day to the fourth day (Table 2).

 Genetic analysis of the lsl2mutant

-To determine whether the lsl2 mutant is caused by a single gene, we then crossed the lsl2 mutant with ZH11.
-The F1 generation showed normal phenotypes, and the F2 population exhibited Mendelian segregation (Table 3).
-Indeed, the segregation between the wild-type and mutant plants corresponded to a 3:1 segregation ratio in the two F2 populations (χ2=0.124～0.462, P>0.5), which indicated that the lsl2 mutant phenotype is controlled by a single recessive gene.
+To determine whether the lsl2 mutant is caused by a single gene, we next crossed the lsl2 mutant with ZH11.
+The F1 generation showed normal phenotypes, and the F2 population showed Mendelian segregation (Table 3).
+Indeed, segregation between the wild-type and mutant plants fit a 3:1 segregation ratio in the two F2 populations (χ2=0.124～0.462, P>0.5), indicating that the lsl2 mutant phenotype is controlled by a single recessive gene.

 Initial localization of the lsl2 gene

-To determine which gene mutation causes the lsl2 phenotype, we then mapped the lsl2 gene.
-Two SSR markers located on rice chromosome 7, RM4584 and RM2006, were found to be associated with mutant traits in 193 F2 individuals.
-Based on the recombination frequency, the genetic distance between RM4584 and RM2006 was calculated to equal 28.8 cM.
-Therefore, lsl2 is located in a 28.8-cM region on chromosome 7 flanked by the SSR markers RM4584 and RM2006 (Fig. 3a).
+To determine which gene mutation causes the lsl2 phenotype, we next mapped the lsl2 gene.
+Two SSR markers, RM4584 and RM2006, located on rice chromosome 7, were found to be associated with mutant traits in 193 F2 individuals.
+Based on the recombination frequency, the genetic distance between RM4584 and RM2006 was calculated to be 28.8 cM.
+Therefore, lsl2 is located in a 28.8-cM region on chromosome 7 flanked by SSR markers RM4584 and RM2006 (Fig. 3a).

 Fine mapping of the lsl2 gene

-To delineate the gene to a smaller region, an accurate map between RM4584 and RM2006 was constructed using published markers (Table 4).
+To delineate the gene to a smaller region, an accurate map was constructed between RM4584 and RM2006 by using published markers (Table 4).
 Through genetic linkage analysis, the lsl2 gene was mapped between the molecular markers RM8059 and RM427, with a distance of 7.6 cM (Fig. 3b).
-For further mapping, all recombinant genes were genotyped using nine polymorphic markers (Table 4).
-The results showed that the lsl2 gene is located between the molecular markers Indel7-13 and Indel7-15, with a physical distance of 205 kb (Fig. 3c and Table 4).
-For the fine mapping of the lsl2 gene, seven polymorphic indel markers for recombinant screening (Table 4) detected one, one, three, three, six, seven and 11 recombinant plants (Fig. 3d).
+For further mapping, genotyping of all recombinant genes was performed using 9 polymorphic markers (Table 4).
+The results showed that the lsl2 gene is located between the molecular markers Indle7-13 and Indle7-15, with a physical distance of 205 kb (Fig. 3c and Table 4).
+To fine map the lsl2 gene, seven polymorphic Indel markers for recombinant screening (Table 4) detected one, one, three, three, six, seven and eleven recombinant plants, respectively (Fig. 3d).
 Thus, we precisely localized the lsl2 gene between the molecular markers Indel7-22 and Indel7-27, with a physical distance of 25.0 kb.